AmbiqAI/neuralSPOT/docs/From TF to EVB - testing, profiling, and deploying AI models.md

 			./mymodel
-					./lib # minimal static library and API header ./src # tiny example that compiles the lib into an EVB image ./tflm_validator
+					./lib # minimal static library and API header ./src # tiny example that compiles the lib into an EVB image ./mymodel_ambiqsuite_example
+					./gcc # Makefile and linking scripts for GCC ./armclang # Makefile and linking scripts for armclang ./make # helper makefiles
+					./src  # The model and a small example app that calls it once ./tensorflow_headers # minimal needed to invoke TFLM ./tflm_validator
 					./src # Highly instrumented model validation application (leverages USB and RPC) ./mymodel_power